DFoly/DFoly.github.io/_posts/blog/2018-07-16-Economic-data-plotly.markdown

 ```

 Let me explain what I am doing here.
 The melt function allows me to collapse all the year columns into one row alongside the values for each year in the values row.
 I then groupby by the country names and sort each row by year so I am left with a dataset that has the country and year sorted chronologically.
-This is broadly the same as the gapminder_indicators.
+This is the same as the gapminder_indicators.
 I then merge datasets together on the country name and year and am left with the dataset in the correct format.
 I just need to drop a few columns that were added on when I used the merge function.

 The other thing I need to do now is to create a continent column which maps the country to the correct continent as I want to use this information in my plot.
 To do this I create dictionary using the gapminder dataset and then map this dictionary to a new column in my merged dataset.